MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/configure/azure-integration.md

 ms.topic: article
 author: haley-rowland
 ms.author: harowl
-ms.date: 05/23/2018
+ms.date: 06/18/2018
 ms.localizationpriority: medium
 ms.prod: windows-server-threshold
 ---

 # Configuring Azure integration

->Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows 10
+>Applies To: Windows Admin Center, Windows Admin Center Preview

 Windows Admin Center supports several optional features that integrate with Azure services.
 Use the following information to configure the Windows Admin Center gateway to support these Azure integration features.
 [Learn about the Azure integration options available with Windows Admin Center.](../plan/azure-integration-options.md)

-## Connect your gateway to Azure
+## Register your gateway with Azure

 > [!NOTE]
-> The New-AadApp.ps1 script was updated 4/17 to include a `-Credential` parameter.
+> The New-AadApp.ps1 script was updated April 2018 to include a `-Credential` parameter.
 If you were previously seeing errors, please [download the script](https://aka.ms/WACAzureConnectScript) and run it again.

-To allow the Windows Admin Center gateway to communicate with Azure to leverage Azure Active Directory authentication for gateway access, or to create Azure resources on your behalf (for example, to protect VMs managed in Windows Admin Center using Azure Site Recovery), you must first connect your Windows Admin Center gateway to Azure.
+To allow the Windows Admin Center gateway to communicate with Azure to leverage Azure Active Directory authentication for gateway access, or to create Azure resources on your behalf (for example, to protect VMs managed in Windows Admin Center using Azure Site Recovery), you must first register your Windows Admin Center gateway with Azure.
 You only need to do this once for your Windows Admin Center gateway - the setting is preserved when you update your gateway to a newer version.

 To connect your gateway, you must run the [New-AadApp.ps1 PowerShell script](https://aka.ms/WACAzureConnectScript) (there is also a hyperlink in the Windows Admin Center UI for this download, which is visible wherever you try to use an Azure integration feature for the first time), which creates a web application in Azure AD with the name "SME-*gateway*" and registers the application with the Windows Admin Center gateway.
 This allows Windows Admin Center to connect to Azure resources like Azure AD on your behalf.
 You can run the script from any computer that has access to the Windows Admin Center gateway and to Azure, with the Windows Admin Center gateway URL as the `-GatewayEndpoint` parameter.
 For example,